Optiwing logo

 The scenario: We're trying to get more traffic to our blog by making more content related to the search queries that are already performing well for our website.

-Step 1: Find Keywords Using Google Search Console
+Find Keywords Using Google Search Console

 First, we're going to head over to Google Search Console and look under the performance tab to see which search queries our website is generating the most clicks from.
 Here are the results from our example website: